 - 1 pound mozzarella cheese shredded

 - 1 cup Parmesan cheese grated

-- In a large saucepan or Dutch oven, cook beef, sausage, and onion over medium heat until well browned, about 10 minutes.
+In a large saucepan or Dutch oven, cook beef, sausage, and onion over medium heat until well browned, about 10 minutes.
+Drain the fat if desired.
 Stir in garlic until fragrant, about 30 seconds.